ArthurG/LeetcodeCompanyScraper/README.md

 ## To run:
 `python3 scrapy.py`

+Notes:
-Note: You will have to fill out your username and password in the script.
+- You will have to fill out your username and password in the script.
+- Chromedriver may be out of date.
+Latest versions, and those specific to your operating system can be found at https://sites.google.com/a/chromium.org/chromedriver/

 Feel free to message me with questions.
 Last used and tested on Apr 8, 2020 to scrape all questions by company from Leetcode.